 “Continental Drift” is psychedelic world music, a throwback to the acid-soaked days of Brian Jones’s Mellotron and Their Satanic Majesties Request.
-Mick and Clifford laid down the basic foundation with a Korg synthesizer and drum machine, on top of which is layered the trance-like harmonics of the traditional Berber music group known as the Master Musicians of Joujouka (recorded on location in north Africa) which builds to a mystical crescendo of lira flutes, rhaita pipes, and tebel drums.
+Mick and Clifford laid down the basic foundation with a Korg synthesizer and drum machine, on top of which is layered the trance-like harmonics of the traditional Berber music group known as the Master Musicians of Joujouka (recorded on location in Morocco) which builds to a mystical crescendo of lira flutes, rhaita pipes, and tebel drums.
 Back in London, more percussion by the African rhythmic group Farafina was added, finally topped off by the core band’s vocals and acoustic guitars.

 “Break the Spell” is the album’s sonorous blues keeper, and an enjoyable Tom Waits homage.
 Mick does a fine job on the seedy, rasping vocals and distorted harmonica, and Woody does his best to make his electric bass guitar sound like he’s slapping an old stand-up bass.
 “Slipping Away” is another one of Keith’s slow-jam closers, now a firm tradition.